ACM Transactions on Programming Languages and Systems

-The ACM Transactions on Programming Languages and Systems (TOPLAS) is a bimonthly, open access, peer-reviewed scientific journal on the topic of programming languages published by the Association for Computing Machinery.
+The ACM Transactions on Programming Languages and Systems (TOPLAS) is a quarterly, open access, peer-reviewed scientific journal on the topic of programming languages published by the Association for Computing Machinery.

+It has been used as a model for teaching the peer review process to graduate students because of its "reputation as a top journal within the computer science community".

 Background

 Published since 1979, the journal's scope includes programming language design, implementation, and semantics of programming languages, compilers and interpreters, run-time systems, storage allocation and garbage collection, and formal specification, testing, and verification of software.
 It is indexed in Scopus and SCImago.

-The editor-in-chief is Andrew Myers (Cornell University).
-According to the Journal Citation Reports, the journal had a 2020 impact factor of 0.410.
+The editor-in-chief is Alastair F. Donaldson (Imperial College London).
+After being ranked as a top-quartile journal in software by SCImago from 1999 to 2016, it has been ranked as second-quartile from 2021 through 2024, with an impact factor of 0.564.